rzeczkowskip/magento2-external-checkout/README.md

 # Magento 2 External Checkout for Vue Storefront
-**This module is for Magento 2only.
+**This module is for Magento 2 only.
 You can find the Magento 1 external checkout module [here](https://github.com/DivanteLtd/magento1-external-checkout)**

 This Magento extension allow You to merge given shopping cart with current's user session.
 It performs a auto-login if user-token provided.